Alexis Kirke studied BSc (Hons) Mathematics and completed a PhD in Computing, Communications and Electronics, and a PhD in Performing Arts.

 Current location: Plymouth

-“Plymouth University has an open and enterprising environment that rewards innovation and hard work.”
+“The University of has an open and enterprising environment that rewards innovation and hard work.”

 Tell us about your career path since graduation.